How to keep SKUDONET Application Delivery Controller appliances up-to-dated

 Compatibility and Security

 SKUDONET Load Balancer is based on a GNU/Debian system and fully integrated with the APT repository services.
-Although, it doesn’t mean that SKUDONET packages are fully compatible with Debian mainstream packages, as this has been designed to be optimized and ready for high availability, scalability, and security of applications.
+However, it doesn’t mean that SKUDONET packages are fully compatible with Debian mainstream packages, as this has been designed to be optimized and ready for high availability, scalability, and security of applications.

 Was this article helpful?